Contact watchkeepers on VHF channel 11 before entering the harbour.

 On approaching the piers, care should be exercised as a strong set to the east will be experienced across the entrance during the two hours preceding high water.

-Dangerous sea conditions can occur at the harbour entrance during strong north to east onshore winds.
+Dangerous sea conditions can occur at the harbour entrance during strong northwest to east onshore winds.
 Entry to Whitby Harbour for small craft is not recommended during this time.

 Leading marks should now be visible, consisting of a day signal of a white triangle for the lower mark, and a white circle with a black vertical line for the upper mark at night the exhibt a signal of FL.Y 4s (synchronised).
 Sited on the east side of the harbour these give the channel in from the sea on a bearing of 169 degrees true.